 The first background check is completed prior to admission to CNUCOP.
-The second background check occurs prior to progression into the first APPE.
-The student not receiving a cleared background check at both stages will not progress to the APPE and may be disqualified from the Doctor of Pharmacy program.
+The second background check occurs prior to progression into the rotations dependent on-site requirements.
+The student not receiving a cleared background check at any stage will not progress into upcoming rotations and may be disqualified from the Doctor of Pharmacy program.
 See Student Handbook for details.